qmk/qmk_firmware/users/ericgebhart/readme.md

 Keyboard matrix Layouts
 -----------
-There are currently more than 1 layout per keyboard, mostly for clarity and the anticipation of modified transient layers.
 This is where the keymap of the keyboard meets the mods and all the edge, middle and thumb keys, and makes it easy to give just a 3x10 definition for most layers regardless of which keyboard it is going to.